bootdotdev/blog/content/misc/code-academy-alternatives.md

 [Boot.dev](https://boot.dev), by contrast, is all about building strong foundations.
 The courses are geared around concepts and use coding languages to help you grasp those concepts, like Functional Programming or Big-O algorithms.

-Price comparison: Boot.dev costs $29.99 a month, or $16/month when billed annually.
-There’s also a free sandbox version.
+Price comparison: Boot.dev costs $34 a month, or $24/month when billed annually.
+There’s also a free guest version.

 {{< cta1 >}}